gopalkumar315/ridona/README.md

 ```
 ---
 ### Read all tables in database
-There is a very cool feature here and it is reading all tables with `table()` method, see below.
+There is a very cool feature here and it is reading all tables with `table()`, see below.
 ```php
 $database = new ridona\Database('mysql:dbname=nrpmem97_01;host=127.0.0.1', 'root', '', 'nrpmem97_01');
 foreach ($database->tables()->by_entire() as $row) {